 Due to their short-term nature and exclusivity, pop-up restaurants usually experience heavy customer traffic.
 This means you’ll be taking a lot of payments.
 So you can move fast, make sure your payments system accepts every form of payment, whether it’s chip and PIN, contactless or mobile.

-By investing in an integrated Restaurants POS system, you can take high-volume payments, display tipping options upon purchase, track sales data, manage real-time inventory, collect customer feedback and easily update menus and floor layouts remotely across multiple terminals and locations.
-These in turn will help you gauge the success of your pop-up restaurant and make informed business decisions moving forward.
+Square for Restaurants POS system is a fully integrated, all-in-one POS tailored for the food business.
+Take high-volume payments, display tipping options upon purchase, track sales data, manage real-time inventory, collect customer feedback and easily update floor layouts and menus with bulk additions and remotely across multiple terminals and locations.
+Thinking of setting up a soup and sandwich special?
+You can do so in seconds.
+With a short-term set-up in place, you’ll find the granular daily stats extremely useful.
+Add service charges to bills, either manually or automatically, and base on party size for large bookings.
+All this will help you gauge the success of your pop-up restaurant and make informed business decisions moving forward.